MicrosoftDocs/azure-docs/articles/hdinsight/hdinsight-hadoop-introduction.md

 ---
 # Introduction to the Azure HDInsight Hadoop technology stack and Hadoop clusters
  This article provides an introduction to Azure HDInsight, a cloud distribution of the Hadoop technology stack.
-You'll also learn what a Hadoop cluster is and what it's used for.
+It also covers what a Hadoop cluster is and what it's used for.

 ## What is the Hadoop technology stack in HDInsight?
 Hadoop is an open-source framework for distributed processing and analysis of big data sets on clusters of computers.
 Azure HDInsight makes the Hadoop components from the **Hortonworks Data Platform (HDP)** distribution available in the cloud.
 HDInsight deploys managed clusters with high reliability and availability, and provides enterprise-grade security and governance with Active Directory.